-Basal brain activity: Beginning at P30 continuous basal Electrocorticographic (ECoG) recordings will be performed using easyTEL_S_ETA mouse size implant (EMKA) as previously described102.
-Mice will be placed in a stereotaxic frame under deep isoflurane anesthesia (1–3%), holes will be drilled in coordinates 3 mm caudal and 2 mm lateral relative to bregma.
+Basal brain activity: Beginning at P30, continuous basal Electrocorticographic (ECoG) recordings will be performed using easyTEL_S_ETA mouse size implants (EMKA) as previously described102.
+Mice will be placed in a stereotaxic frame under deep isoflurane anesthesia (1–3%) and holes will be drilled in coordinates 3 mm caudal and 2 mm lateral relative to the bregma.
 Stainless steel screws will be fixed to the holes.
 After placing a wireless transmitter (Data Science International), the electrodes will be connected to the screws.
 Before termination of anesthesia, buprenorphine will be administered (i.p., 0.05 mg/kg).
-ECoG recording using a homemade Matlab-based program for seven days will begin after four days of habituation.
-ECoG activity will be related to sleep-wakefulness state of the mouse and the circadian rhythm.
-Analysis will be performed off-line using an in-house automated algorithm, Sensitive analysis of basal ECoG activity will include seizure detection, spectral analysis, PSWE and the pattern of the circadian rhythm {{2566 Alemany-González,M. 2020; 2567 Bar-Klein,G. 2014; }} add ref for PSWE.
-As an index of excitation-inhibition balance and cortical excitability DFA will be extracted.
-Evaluation of brain activity and seizures patterns will be done in collaboration with Prof. Alon Friedman from our department.
-See collaboration letter.
+ECoG recordings will be performed for seven days using a homemade Matlab-based program after four days of habituation.
+ECoG activity will be related to the sleep-wakefulness state of the mouse and the circadian rhythm.
+Analysis will be performed off-line using an in-house automated algorithm.
+Sensitive analysis of basal ECoG activity will include: seizure detection, spectral analysis, PSWE and the pattern of the circadian rhythm {{2566 Alemany-González,M. 2020; 2567 Bar-Klein,G. 2014; }} add ref for PSWE.
+As an index of excitation-inhibition balance and cortical excitability, DFA will be extracted.
+Evaluation of brain activity and seizure patterns will be performed in collaboration with Prof. Alon Friedman from our department (see collaboration letter).

-Seizure susceptibility in response to PTZ (30mg/Kg i.p) will be tested as described by Powel et al {{1503 Powel 2003;}}.
+Seizure susceptibility: in response to PTZ (30mg/Kg i.p), mice? will be tested as described by Powel et al {{1503 Powel 2003;}}.

 Brain tissue collection: pups will be anesthetized by Isofluorane (1-3%).
-For RNA extraction, aggregates evaluation and possible protein analysis the brains will be immediately removed, divided into parts and fast frozen in liquid N2.
+For RNA extraction, aggregate evaluation and possible protein analysis, the brains will be immediately removed, divided into parts and fast frozen in liquid N2.

-Quantitative real-time PCR and Western's blot will be performed as described before{{1325 Melamed,O. 2014; 1232 Blumkin,E. 2011;}}.
+Quantitative real-time PCR and Western blots will be performed as described previously{{1325 Melamed,O. 2014; 1232 Blumkin,E. 2011;}}.

 Stxbp1 aggregation: Thioflavin-T (Th-T) Aggregation Assay will be used for detection of protein aggregates {{2773 Alfahel,L. 2022;}}.

 Immuno-Fluorescence Analysis.
-Ten days after the completion of the last behavioral test mice will be anesthetized by inhalation of 30% isoflurane (Minrad Inc, NY, USA), after which they will be transcardially perfused with paraformaldehyde 4%.
+Ten days after the completion of the last behavioral test, mice will be anesthetized by inhalation of 30% isoflurane (Minrad Inc, NY, USA), after which they will be transcardially perfused with paraformaldehyde 4%.
 Brains will be rapidly removed into a 4% paraformaldehyde solution and stored at 4ºC overnight.
 Each brain will be transferred to sucrose solutions (10% 2h, and 30%, 24h).
 Brains will be embedded in OCT compound matrix (Tissue-Tek#4583) and stored at −80ºC.
 The brains will be sliced into 10-μm thick sagittal sections between the bregma lateral plane, 0.24-0.36mm.
 Images of the frontal cortex, motor cortex and retrosplenial cortex will be captured by fluorescent microscope.
-Cortical images from the pia to the ventricle will be divided into six layers, for the evaluation of molecular markers in a layer specific manner. {{2497 Nisimov,H. 2018; 2503 Sadigurschi,N. 2018;}}.
+Cortical images from the pia to the ventricle will be divided into six layers for the evaluation of molecular markers in a layer specific manner. {{2497 Nisimov,H. 2018; 2503 Sadigurschi,N. 2018;}}.
 Primary and secondary antibodies will be used following manufacturer instructions.